-Table 8 lists the key responsibilities of personnel under this EMS.
+Table 7-1-1 lists the key responsibilities of personnel under this EMS.
 Additional responsibilities for environmental management are listed in the relevant EMP's.

 Responsibility Task Timing General Manager Ensure that adequate resources are available to effectively implement requirements of this EMS and EMPs.
 Ongoing and during budget planning Participate in Dispute Resolution process as required As required Senior Leadership Team Support the Environmental Department in the effective implementation of this EMS and EMPs.
 At all times Develop and review Annual Business Plan, LOM Plan and Mine Closure Plan.
 Annually Participate in Environment and Community Broad Brush Risk Assessment Annually Environment and Community Manager (ECM) Ensure that all employees and contractors are given adequate training in the EMS, environmental and cultural awareness and legal responsibilities.
 Within 3 months of approval of this EMS, and as required Undertake internal and external communication and consultation.
-As required Ensure that all incidents are entered into PIMS (or PCAT) and corrective actions assigned Following an incident Notify immediately DPE and EPA (and other relevant regulatory authorities) of any incidents or non-compliances as required by Section 6.0 .
+As required Ensure that all incidents are entered into PIMS (or PCAT) and corrective actions assigned Following an incident Notify immediately DPHI and EPA (and other relevant regulatory authorities) of any incidents or non-compliances as required by Section 6.1 .
 In accordance with this EMS, Development Consent (SSD67-64) and EPL Ensure that all regulatory reporting is undertaken in relation to this EMS and EMPs.
 As required Ensure that all complaints are responded to in accordance with the Complaints Response Protocol Following a complaint Participate in Dispute Resolution Process as required.
-As required Coordinate relevant reviews of this EMS and the EMPs in accordance with Section 5 As required Ensure audits are undertaken as required, in accordance with Section 5.3 As required Commission a suitably qualified, experienced and independent expert to undertake an independent review of mine impacts on affected landowners, if requested by the Secretary, as per Section 5.2 When requested by the Secretary of DPE Drive continuous improvement for the Mine.
+As required Coordinate relevant reviews of this EMS and the EMPs in accordance with $\textbf{Section 5}$ As required Ensure audits are undertaken as required, in accordance with Section 5.4 As required Commission a suitably qualified, experienced and independent expert to undertake an independent review of mine impacts on affected landowners, if requested by the Secretary, as per Section 5.3 When requested by the Secretary of DPHI Drive continuous improvement for the Mine.
 As required Review the performance of the monitoring programs and effectiveness of this EMS and EMPs.
 As required Coordinate emergency response for environmental incidents, in accordance with PIRMP.
-Immediately following an incident Environmental Maintain the environmental monitoring and management systems As required Representative Ensure monitoring is undertaken in accordance with the monitoring programs detailed in the respective EMPs.
+Immediately following an incident Environmental Representative Maintain the environmental monitoring and management systems As required Ensure monitoring is undertaken in accordance with the monitoring programs detailed in the respective EMPs.
 As required Regularly review monitoring data to ensure compliance with relevant Development Consent (SSD-6764) assessment Criteria as outlined in Schedule 3.
 As required Ensure all records relating to the EMS are managed in accordance with the EPL.
+As required Prepare all statutory reports relating to this EMS and EMPs.
 As required